National Electronic Funds Transfer: Settlement timings

 NEFT transfers are settled in half-hourly batches every day between 00:30 am and 00:00 am all through the year.

 NEFT originally settled fund transfers in hourly batches.
 The RBI reduced clearance times to half-hourly batches in April 2016.
 In August 2019, the RBI announced that it would enable round-the-clock settlements from 16 December 2019.

-Service charges for NEFT transactions
+Service charges

 The structure of charges is as follows:

 Inward transactions at destination bank branches (for credit to beneficiary accounts):